monkstone/learning-processing-with-ruby/README.md

 These samples have been ported over to [ruby-processing][] here.
 Although the sketches stand on their own merit, you should remember that they were originally designed to illustrate the book (so to get the most from them you should [get the book][]).
 Since they have been translated to more idiomatic ruby, some of the sketches may no longer exactly illustrate the points made in the book.
-However such sketches will demonstrate the difference between processing and ruby-processing.
+However such sketches serve to demonstrate the differences between processing and ruby-processing.
 However you might choose instead to get a more up to date book and, Daniel Shiffman, has written another book [The Nature of Code][] which has also been ported to ruby-processing [here][].

 [Learning Processing]:http://www.learningprocessing.com/
 [ruby-processing]:http://wiki.github.com/jashkenas/ruby-processing